lsst-dm/dm_dev_guide/team/onboarding.rst

    - `LSSTDM <https://community.lsst.org/groups/LSSTDM>`__.

 #.
 Give the hire's email address to a Slack administrator: `@brianv0 <https://lsstc.slack.com/team/brianv0>`__, `@jonathansick <https://lsstc.slack.com/team/jonathansick>`__, `@frossie <https://lsstc.slack.com/team/frossie>`__, and `@plutchak <https://lsstc.slack.com/team/plutchak>`__ can make Slack accounts.

+Your new hire should automatically be issued a Data Facility (NCSA) account along with their LSST account.
+However, if for some reason this doesn't happen, send the following information to ``lsst-account _at_ ncsa.illinois.edu`` (and CC ``lsst-sysadmins _at_ lsst.org``):

+- First and last name of new hire
+- Email
+- Sponsoring LSST manager (ie, your name)
+- Team within DM (one of DM Science, Architecture, Alert Production, Data Release Production, SUIT, Data Access and Database, Data Factility, Long Haul Networks, SQuaRE)

 .. _onboarding-admin-checklist: